Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Empirical Results

-for each currency pair each day.
-A positive value of $z$ denotes that the trade-price volatility exceeds the quote-price volatility, while a negative value of $z$ denotes that the quote-price volatility exceeds the trade-price volatility.
-In Table \ref{tab:mean_zs}, we list the mean and standard deviation of $z$ for buyer-initiated and seller-initiated trades for each of the three currency pairs.
-In all cases, the mean value of $z$ is slightly positive, which suggests that, on average, the trade-price volatility on a given day typically exceeds the corresponding quote-price volatility.
-However, the magnitude of this effect is less than one standard deviation, which suggests that its strength is very weak.
+for each currency pair on each day.
+A positive value of $z$ indicates that the trade-price volatility exceeds the quote-price volatility; a negative value of $z$ indicates that the quote-price volatility exceeds the trade-price volatility.
+For each of the three currency pairs, the mean value of $z$ is slightly positive for both buyer-initiated and seller-initiated trades (see Table~\ref{tab:mean_zs}), suggesting that, on average, the trade-price volatility on a given day typically exceeds the corresponding quote-price volatility.
+However, the magnitude of this effect is less than one standard deviation, so the effect is very weak.

-Together, our results in this section reveal that on average, the realized volatility of the trade-price series slightly exceeds that of the quote-price series, but only by a small margin.
 Therefore, the vast majority of volatility in the trade-price series is also directly observable in the quote-price series.
 This implies that the volatility observable in both the quote-price and trade-price series is dominated by a common, underlying volatility that supersedes the idiosyncratic impact of CCLs on the trade-price series.